ShakeefAhmedRakin/GeekFolio-HTML-CSS/README.md

 ## Credits

 This project was completed as part of the <a href="https://web.programming-hero.com/course-details">"Complete Web Development Course"</a> by Programming Hero.
+The course provided the necessary resources, including the images, for building the website.
 Special thanks to the instructors and mentors for their guidance and support.